Key Information for Transition

 Supporting the School

 There are two main ways that we seek parental support at John Colet School.

-We are inviting all parents/carers to make a regular agreement by standing order of £5 per month for the 5 years your child is at John Colet.
+We are inviting all parents/carers to make a monthly donation by standing order for the 5 years your child is at John Colet.
 Our Development Fund has charitable status and so parents/carers can Gift Aid their donation.
 This is how it works: